Q&A: All Your Questions About Prenatal Vitamins Answered

 The bottom line is to stick with a prenatal that’s been researched and doctor approved to ensure you’re getting the appropriate amount.

 There are various prenatal vitamins available and the dosage will depend on the brand.
-Natalist’s Prenatal Duo which includes a prenatal vitamin and an omega DHA, comes with 120 pills total, two of each per day.
+Natalist’s Prenatal for her which includes five pills per day, in a convenient daily pack.

 Although all prenatal vitamins are at least daily dosing, we’re human and most pregnant women will miss a few here and there.
 If you happen to miss a day, don’t panic!
 Forgetting to take your prenatal on occasion isn’t a big reason to worry, especially if you typically eat a balanced diet including foods such as dairy, green leafy vegetables, and healthy proteins.
 Just make sure you start taking them again right away.
 Because prenatals contain a mixture of water-soluble and fat-soluble vitamins, they are absorbed differently.
 You will definitely have broken down most of your vitamins within 24 hours, which is why it’s recommended to take them daily, starting about three months before trying to conceive.